CuteFwan/Koishi/README.md

 I would prefer if you didn't run an instance of my bot.
 The source is provided for reference.

-Invite my bot if you want it on your server.
+Invite my bot if you want it on your server: https://discordapp.com/oauth2/authorize?client_id=261741896550842378&scope=bot

 ## Requirements